Download Pathogen Reference Database

-Download a collection of bacterial genomes representatives directly from RefSeq or NCBI Pathogen Detection Project (see http://www.ncbi.nlm.nih.gov/projects/pathogens/).
+Download a collection of bacterial assemblies and enrich with metadata from the NCBI Pathogen Detection Project (see http://www.ncbi.nlm.nih.gov/projects/pathogens/).

 The settings are:

 - Select a pathogen.
 Select a pathogen for which to download assemblies and associated metadata.